|Riding Style||All Mountain Freestyle|

-The Burton Antlerr is marketed as a more aggressive Custom Flying V rocker with a centered stance and we can see that.
-It still had that playful buttery poppy consequence free feel to it that can also handle a little more speed than the Custom Flying V and the Process Flying V. It reminded me allot of the Rome Agent Rocker in shape and riding style but it feels less stiff, more playful and less stable.
-The Burton Antler was smoother and had a more lively feel under foot and a little better pop.
-However the Agent Rocker was more fun to carve, better at higher speeds and had better edge hold.
+The Burton Antler is marketed as a more aggressive Custom Flying V rocker with a centered stance and we can see that.
+It still had that playful buttery poppy consequence-free feel to it that can also handle a little more speed than the Custom Flying V and the Process Flying V. It reminded me a lot of the Rome Agent Rocker in shape and riding style but it feels less stiff, more playful and less stable.
+The Burton Antler was smoother and had a more lively feel underfoot and a little better pop.
+However, the Agent Rocker was more fun to carve, better at higher speeds and had better edge hold.
 The rest of the characteristics are very similar.

-On Snow Feel: The Burton Antler is the stiffest Flying V board in Burton’s line but it’s still a pretty soft loose playful board under foot for those that weigh more like a typical American.
+On Snow Feel: The Burton Antler is the stiffest Flying V board in Burton’s line but it’s still a pretty soft loose playful board underfoot for those that weigh more like a typical American.
 If you run on the lighter side it will feel more aggressive but this is from a 175 lbs plus weight group.
-It feels like there is a lot of rocker under foot so it kind of cancels out the very mellow camber near the tip and tail.
-I say near because the camber doesn’t extend to the the tip/tail but stops before and then more rocker happens before the tip/tail.
-One footing and flat basing is loose and the all around ride says playful.
+It feels like there is a lot of rocker underfoot so it kind of cancels out the very mellow camber near the tip and tail.
+I say near because the camber doesn’t extend to the tip/tail but stops before and then more rocker happens before the tip/tail.
+One footing and flat basing are loose and the all-around ride says its playful.
 You can butter around the mountain rather well but our favorite part about this board was the poppy forgiving nature when finding any minuscule bump to spring into the air off.
 So it’s a loose between the foot kind of all mountain board.

 Turn Initiation and Carving: So the Burton Antler has a stiffer flex than all the hybrid rocker boards in the line but it’s still very easy edge to edge when making turns.
 Short Radius turns are fun and snappy.
 As you lean in to make a wider radius turn you can feel the downward bend after the bindings in the board engage the snow but it’s not a super solid feel.
 When engaging into a carve the Burton Antler can do well but it can get a little washy.
 The Edge hold isn’t there to handle carving in all conditions and there isn’t much camber to help you spring out of a turn but it works well enough in good conditions.
 So it’s better than continuous rocker but not as good as many of the other hybrid rocker boards we have tried.

-Uneven Terrain: So the flex tech under foot and the general flex of Burton’s boards offers something different and better when hitting rougher parts on the mountain.
+Uneven Terrain: So the flex tech underfoot and the general flex of Burton’s boards offer something different and better when hitting rougher parts on the mountain.
 It handles slower uneven terrain very well and it’s got great shock absorption for the medium flex.
-We had no problem weaving in and out of chopped up end of the day snow.
+We had no problem weaving in and out of the chopped up end of the day snow.